isgyane/Breast-Cancer-Detection-ML-Classification/README.md

 2. Install required dependencies using `pip install -r requirements.txt`.
 3. Run the Jupyter Notebook named `notebooks/breast_cancer_detection.ipynb`.

-### Key Models Developed
+### Key Models Employed
-* **Logistic Regression:** Achieved a cross-validation accuracy of 97.36%, demonstrating strong predictive performance.
+* **Logistic Regression**
-* **Random Forest:** Offers interpretability and robustness, useful for clinical settings.
+* **Random Forest**
-* **Support Vector Machine:** Effective in high-dimensional spaces, providing additional insights into tumor classification.
+* **Support Vector Machine**

 ### Results and Validation
-Using the Stratified cross-validation score, the SVC model outperformed the others with a score of 97.36%, making it the most reliable model for this dataset.
+Using the Stratified cross-validation score, the SVC model outperformed the others with a score of 97.80%, making it the most reliable model for this dataset.
 This high accuracy suggests that the model is well-suited for **initial breast cancer screening** in a clinical setting.

 ### Future Work and Recommendations
 * **Hyperparameter Tuning:** Experiment with different model hyperparameters to improve predictive accuracy.